input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

                        | DPay IdCommit Person Integer
 ```

 `fetchPrimitive` will also return the contract after removing the chosen primitive; this new contract will be taken as the remaining contract if the evaluation succeeds.
-The `DetachedPrimitive` is the passed to `eval`, together with the current `State` of the contract.
+The `DetachedPrimitive` is passed to `eval`, together with the current `State` of the contract.

 ### `Commit`

 A `Commit` allows a participant `person` to transfer to the contract an amount of money `value`.
-This money will be recorded in the contract under the identifier `idCommit` and future payments can use this identifier as a source o money.
-Once the block specified by `timeout` (second `Timeout` in `Commit`) is reached, any money from the `Commit` that has not been spent (through payments) will be frozen, and the participant that performed the commitment will be able to withdraw with the next transaction that he or she signs.
+This money will be recorded in the contract under the identifier `idCommit` and future payments can use this identifier as a source of money.
+Once the block specified by `timeout` (the second `Timeout` in `Commit`) is reached, any money from the `Commit` that has not been spent (through payments) will be frozen, and the participant that performed the commitment will be able to withdraw with the next transaction that he or she signs.

 ```haskell
 eval (DCommit idCommit person value timeout) state =